 Pawn: can move straight forward one or two squares from any position on the board, without capturing.
 It captures one square diagonally forward.
 Identical to Metamachy.

 Sorceress: it moves like a Queen and needs an intermediate piece between itself and its victim to capture it.
 The Sorceress jumps the intermediate and takes the victim on its square.
 The intermediate is left unaffected.
-Like the Queen is Bishop + Rook, the Sorceress is Cannon + Crocodile.
+Like the Queen is Bishop + Rook, the Sorceress is Cannon + Archer.